thycotic/ss-docs/architecture/secret-server-example-architectures/index.md

 #### Virtual IP or Computer

-- ss.company.com:443, rmq.company.com:5671/5672 (2 virtual IPs, global load balancer)
+- ss.company.com: 443, rmq.company.com: 5671 or 5672 (2 virtual IPs, global load balancer)
-- ss-a.company.com:443, ss-b.company.com:443 (2 virtual IPs, local load balancer)
+- ss-a.company.com: 443, ss-b.company.com: 443 (2 virtual IPs, local load balancer)
-- rmq-a.company.com:5671/5672 (load balancer), rmq-b.company.com:5671/5672 (2 virtual IPs, local load balancer)
+- rmq-a.company.com: 5671 or 5672 (load balancer), rmq-b.company.com: 5671 or 5672 (2 virtual IPs, local load balancer)
 -  ss-aoag.company.com:1433 (created as part of SQL AlwaysOn configuration):
   - ss-aoag.company.com computer object or virtual IP.
   - Two virtual IP addresses may be required as part of this configuration .
-- Windows Failover Cluster Object (created as part of Windows failover clustering configuration):
+- Windows failover cluster object (created as part of Windows failover clustering configuration):
   - Computer object or virtual IP.
   - Two additional virtual IP addresses may be required as part of Windows failover cluster for single site design for the network configuration of the failover cluster representing both networks at each respective site.